xarizpe/Monetization-Gate/README.md

 4. If score ≤6 → Controlled Reframing (optional, strict rules)
 5. Get verdict: Build / Validate More / Pause / Sunset

+### When to use each mode
+- Use **Mode A** if your primary goal is near-term cash flow (direct revenue soon).
+- Use **Mode B** if your primary goal is long-term leverage / optionality creation.
+- Use both (hybrid) when the project has meaningful revenue potential after verticalization.

 ### Full Framework
-See [docs/framework-v2.3.md](docs/framework-v2.3.md) for the complete plain-text version.
+See [docs/framework-v2.3.1.md](docs/framework-v2.3.1.md) for the complete plain-text version.

 ### Discovery Mode (Generative Variant)
 Want the AI to **propose** ideas that score high on your intent?